 In addition to these services, the AWS Management Console is available at no additional charge to help you build and manage your DB Instances on Amazon RDS.

-The AWS Free Tier is available to new AWS customers for 12 months starting with the date on which you create your AWS account.
+The AWS Free Tier is available to you for 12 months starting with the date on which you create your AWS account.
 When your free usage expires or if your application use exceeds the free usage tiers, you simply pay standard, pay-as-you-go service rates (see Amazon RDS pricing page for full pricing details).
 Restrictions apply; see offer terms for more details.
 More information is also available in the Free Tier section of the Amazon RDS FAQ document.

 The free usage tier applies across all AWS Regions except GovCloud (US).
 Your usage is calculated each month across all regions and automatically applied to your bill.
 For example, you will receive 750 Micro DB Instance hours for free across all of the Regions, not 750 hours per Region.
 Note that free usage does not accumulate from one billing period to the next.